snowfrz/App-Installer/README.md

 - "Build Generated Issues"-type issues.
 Minor issues, mostly from deprecated methods used.
 - Works sometimes, but not always for some reason.
 No clue why.

-If you want to contribute to the improvement of App Installer, please
+Contributions to the improvement of App Installer are greatly appreciated!

 # License
 This software is licensed under the MIT License, detailed in the file LICENSE.md